What's the Best Career for Me? A Clarity-First Guide

 Pick the bucket you most often operate in.
 Your best career will overuse that bucket.

-Step 2: Track your energy pattern
+Step 2: Track your fit signal

 Skills tell us what you can do.
 Energy tells us what you'll keep doing.